hajowolfram/ScaDS_project/readme.md

 ## Overview

 This project provides a framework to train different types of autonomous vehicle RL agents via SUMO simulations to improve traffic flow.
+The provided SUMO network and configuration files allow for basic training of vehicle controller agents in a simulation environment with IDM vehicles.
+SUMO also supports OSM, and this project will likely be extended to support traffic controller agents in addition to autonomous vehicle controllers in the future.

+## Important

+While some basic simulation functionality has been implemented, this project is still a work in progress.

 ## Setup Guide